bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 1. virtualNetworks
 1. networkSecurityGroups

-It will actually create the resources the oppisite way.
+It will actually create the resources the opposite way.
 Magic dependency managing is magic!

 We also introduce another concept here: String interpolation.
 Instead of giving the NSG one name, and the subnet another, I want them to share name with different postfixes.